aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-tiff-image-using-image-save-options/_index.md

 import java.nio.file.Paths;
 ```

-## Step 1: Save to TIFF Using TIFF JPEG Compression
+## Step 1: save to TIFF using TIFF JPEG compression

 Below is the complete method that loads a OneNote file and saves it as a TIFF with JPEG compression.
 Adjust the `quality` value (0‑100) to control **tiff image quality**.